ElenaCoder/metropolia-ai-project/README.md

 ## Known Limitations
- - **Server delays:** Hosted on a free-tier server, which may cause delays after inactivity (~50 seconds).
+ - **Server delays:** Hosted on a free-tier server, which may cause delays after inactivity (1-2 minutes).
  - **Model loading time:** The translation model takes ~20 seconds to load for the first request.

 ## Project preview

-Explore a sneak peek of the **English to Finnish Translator - Solution 1** project with this animated GIF showcasing key features and the user interface.
+Explore a sneak peek of the **English to Finnish Translator - Solution 2** project with this animated GIF showcasing key features and the user interface.

 ![UI project GIF](./assets/solution2-navigation-demo.gif)